-EY Estonia policies require an annual review of partner assignments by our Assurance leadership and Regional PPD.
-This is carried out to make sure that the professionals leading listed-company audits possess the appropriate competencies (i.e., the knowledge, skills and abilities) to fulfill their engagement responsibilities, and are in compliance with applicable auditor rotation regulations.
+EY Estonia's policies require an annual review of partner assignments by our Assurance leadership and Regional PPD.
+This is carried out, among other things, to make sure that the professionals leading audits of listed entities and other public-interest entities possess the appropriate competencies (e.g., the knowledge, skills and abilities) to fulfill their engagement responsibilities and are in compliance with applicable auditor rotation regulations.

 The assignment of professionals to an audit engagement is also made under the direction of our Assurance leadership.
-Factors considered when assigning people to audit teams include engagement size and complexity, specialized industry knowledge and experience, timing of work, continuity, and opportunities for on-the-job training.
+Factors considered when assigning people to audit teams include engagement size and complexity; specialized industry knowledge and experience; timing of work; continuity; and opportunities for on-the-job training.
 For more complex engagements, consideration is given to whether specialized or additional expertise is needed to supplement or enhance the audit engagement team.

 In many situations, internal specialists are assigned as part of the audit engagement team to assist in performing audit procedures and obtaining appropriate audit evidence.
-These professionals are used in situations requiring special skills or knowledge, such as information systems, asset valuation and actuarial analysis.
+These professionals are used in situations requiring special skills or knowledge, such as tax, forensics, information systems, asset valuation and actuarial analysis.